matthewlong29/PareAndFlourish_Site/_posts/2017-04-16-how-to-follow-up-on-your-resume-submission.md

 author: "Skylar Wooden and Katie Butler"

 excerpt: "You’ve filled out your resume and submitted the application.
 Congrats!
-You’re staying ahead of your competition by using a clean, easy-to-read resume.
+You’re ahead of your competition already by using a clean, easy-to-read resume.
 Now, it’s time to stay ahead of your competition—the follow up."

 categories: blog